guthrielab/pointfinder/README.md

 This repo was cloned from [CGE bitbucket](https://bitbucket.org/genomicepidemiology/workspace/projects/CGE) with the aim of expanding the database to include drug resistant mutations for non-tuberculous mycobacteria (NTM) such as *Mycobacterium abscessus* and *Mycobacterium avium*.

+**NOTE:** The NTM database is currently being updated and would be deposited as a separate repo once ready.

 # Description

 The PointFinder service contains one python script *PointFinder.py* which is the script of the latest version of the PointFinder service.
 The method detects chromosomal mutations predictive of drug resistance based on WGS data.